gitter-badger/SurvivalGames-1/README.md

 # Other Info

-This plugin is working on most versions of Pocketmine if you run into this problem please make sure you contact me right away so me and my team can help you with your problems, also we will be working on other minigames this isn't our only project
+This plugin is working on most versions of Pocketmine if you run into this problem please make sure you contact me right away so me and my team can help you with your problems, also we will be working on other minigames this isn't our only project, also this version is not stable on genisys